9 SEO Tips on How to Optimize for Yandex

 Yandex SEO, or Optimization Beyond Google

 Breaking news!
 There ARE search engines besides Google!
 Ok, I'm kidding, of course, but it is true that a few hugest markets are monopolized or heavily influenced by Google.
 However, there are still some markets (no less huge) where the first choice for a search query is (tadaaa) not Google.
-If it happens that you need to target them, you have to understand optimization peculiarities of a local search engine.
+If it so happens that you need to target them, you have to understand optimization peculiarities of a local search engine.

 To end this obscure introduction, I would like to ask: have you heard of Yandex?
 The thing is, if you need to target the Russian-speaking market, this search engine is your first optimization stop.
 Welcome to an all-expenses paid guide through the anomalies of not only Russian SEO in general, but SEO for Yandex, the king of the industry.

 A few facts about Yandex.